hanpari/sovereign/source/02/052_drama.md

 Right now, the cabin was a complete mess.
 Doll's pink handcuffs were lying on the table while the chair was covered by Gromov's finest and only suit, the one in which he used to attend funerals of his fellow soldiers.

-Gromov disliked this reminder.
+Gromov disliked it.
 Not because of the funerals, but because it reminded him of Samara's wedding: the bittersweet memory he wanted to bury deep down.
 Still, the suit reappeared again.

-With sudden dizziness, Gromov collapsed into the chair.
+With sudden dizziness, Gromov collapsed into the chair, losing all the motivation to continue.
 "Isn't it stupid?
 Childish?
-If I should punished all imbeciles in the Universe, I'd work nonstop."
+If I should punish all imbeciles in the Universe, I'd work nonstop."

 Getting sleepy and weary, he started to dig the graveyard of his past, immersing into murky waters of unconsciousness.